torabzadeh/sdaza/_posts/2015-10-14-imputation_parcels.md

 ---
 layout: post
 title: "Imputing scales using parcels of items as auxiliary variables"
+description: ""
 category: imputation
+tags: [home]
 ---

-Multiple imputation.
-Ugh.
-Multiple imputation of scales using several items.
-Ugh squared!
-Fortunately, to impute every single item is not the only solution.
+Multiple imputation when variables are scales generated from several items might be challenging.
+Fortunately, to impute every single item is not the only way to solve this problem.
 There are some practical and *theoretically* attractive alternatives!
 In this post, I show a simple implementation of what Enders (2010) calls **duplicated-scale imputation**.
 The specific method I show here was proposed by Eekhout et al. (2011).
-Thanks [Iris Eekhout](http://www.iriseekhout.com) for replying my emails and answering my questions!
+Thanks [Iris Eekhout](http://www.iriseekhout.com) for replying my e-mails!

 ## Procedure